 - More than one billion tourists cross international borders each year

 - By 2030, World Tourism Organization (UNWTO) forecasts that this number will reach 1.8 billion

 - International tourism represents 7 per cent of the world's exports in goods and services

 - Tourism is one of the world's fastest growing industries, having grown faster than world trade over the past four years

 - In terms of worldwide exports, tourism ranks third after fuels and chemicals and ahead of food and automotive products.

 Reducing your travel footprint doesn't mean giving up your holidays.
-There are many ways to take a sustainable holiday, including cycling trips, camping, volunteering, choosing sustainable accommodation and tweaking your holiday transportation.
-Rather than detract from your holiday experience, taking a sustainable approach to your travel plans will add to your trip, encouraging you to engage with your surroundings and make a positive contribution.
+Taking a sustainable approach to your travel plans will encourage you to engage with your surroundings and make a positive contribution at your destination.

 What is a sustainable holiday?

 A sustainable holiday is about taking your approaches to living sustainably from your everyday life into your holiday experiences.
 It is also about ensuring the environment and people in the places you visit benefit from the money you spend there.

 Sustainable or responsible tourism should: